nsmgr8/BLUsage-qt4/README.rst

 Mac OS X
 --------

 There exists a specific software for Mac.
-You can find it `here <https://github.com/nsmgr8/BLUsage/>`_.
-In case you want to run this on your Mac, follow the steps from `Other Linux`_.
+You can find it `here
+<https://github.com/nsmgr8/BLUsage/>`_.
+In case you want to run this on your
+Mac, follow the steps from `Other Linux`_.

 Windows
 -------

 I haven't tested this on Windows.
 However, given all the requirements installed properly.
-It should just run fine.
+It should run fine.

 License
 =======